CMDR Canada Medical Device Registration & Approval

 Asked Questions

-What are the key regulatory authorities for medical device registration in Canada?
+What is the cost to register a medical device in Canada?

 Do foreign manufacturers need to appoint a local license holder to sell medical devices in Canada?